 • It is better to purchase the animals during the months of October and November.

-• Maximum yield is noticed till 90 days after calving.
+• The maximum yield is noticed until 90 days after calving.

-• Immediately after release of the loan purchase the stock from a reliable breeder or from nearest livestock market.
+• Immediately after the release of the loan purchase the stock from a reliable breeder or from the nearest livestock market.

 • Purchase freshly calved animals in their second/third lactation.